Ride-The-Lightning/RTL/README.md

 enableLogging=false
 port=3000
 ```
+For details on all the configuration options refer to [this page](https://github.com/ShahanaFarooqui/RTL/blob/master/Application_configurations).

 #### User Authentication on RTL
-Basic user authentication has now been added on RTL.
-This requires user to be authenticated by RTL first, before accessing LND functions.
+RTL requires the user to be authenticated by RTL first, before accessing LND functions.
 There are two options to configure authentication on RTL, depending on the `nodeAuthtype` value provided in RTL.conf.

 For `nodeAuthType=DEFAULT`